zuhairabs/portfolio/content/blog/10-introduction-to-mlbox/index.md

 For the purpose of this notebook, we'll be solving the famous Titanic Kaggle <a href="https://www.kaggle.com/c/titanic/">challenge</a> which consists in predicting the survival of passengers based on their attributes (Sex, Age, Name, etc).

-If you're not familiar with this competition you can check this <a href="https://ahmedbesbes.com/how-to-score-08134-in-titanic-kaggle-challenge.html">article</a>.
+If you're not familiar with this competition you can check this

 Let's now download the data: